Vehicle registration plates of Azerbaijan

+The color of the plate varies depending on vehicle usage and ownership type.
+On standard formats, the flag and "AZ" designation appear on the left, while square-format plates position the flag and country code in the top-left corner.

 Previous series

 Between 1977 and 1993, Azerbaijan registration plates were manufactured in accordance with the Soviet GOST 3207-77 standard.
 The alphanumeric sequence took the form of: x #### XX, where x is a lowercase Cyrillic serial/counter letter; # is any digit in the range 0–9; and XX are two uppercase Cyrillic letters indicating where the vehicle was first registered.

 Azerbaijan used codes АГ, АЖ and АЗ without particularity of city or department.

 Car designations

 As with Turkish plates (which in turn adopted a reversed version of the former French license plate system), in Azerbaijani plates the first two digits of the license plate represent the department, followed by a progressive 2-letter and 3-number system (progression starting with 90-AA-001 and ending with 90-ZZ-999).
 Below is a table of digits and relevant departments, bold means this department is a part of Naxçıvan AR):